lorelupo/optimist/README.md

 }
 ```

-To cite the OpeanAI baselines repository in publications:
+To cite the OpeanAI baselines repository:
 ```
 @misc{baselines,
   author = {Dhariwal, Prafulla and Hesse, Christopher and Klimov, Oleg and Nichol, Alex and Plappert, Matthias and Radford, Alec and Schulman, John and Sidor, Szymon and Wu, Yuhuai},